Community licence for carriage of passengers

 - Processing the application

-- Changing the terms and conditions of the activity licence
+- Changing the conditions of the Community licence

-- Suspension of a licence and termination of economic activities
+- Suspension of the Community licence by the operator and termination of economic activities

 - Contact details